Chilledheart/yass/doc/yass_cli.md

 provide the similar functionalities.
 During the recent development, it also supports naiveproxy protocol which is more efficient protocol.
-Compared with shadowsocks-libev, it not only contains the client cli command and server cli command, but also it contains a gtk3/gtk4 (both are supported) graphical interface which is more friendly to the new users.
+Compared with shadowsocks-libev, it not only contains the client cli command and server cli command, but also it contains a gtk3/gtk4/qt5/qt6 (all are supported) graphical interface client which is more friendly to the new users.

 ### How to use
 See <https://github.com/Chilledheart/yass/wiki/Usage>.